build-trust/ockam-documentation/portals/kafka/redpanda/docker.md

 Let's use [<mark style="color:blue;">Ockam</mark>](../../../) to send end-to-end encrypted messages _through_ Redpanda.

 [<mark style="color:blue;">Ockam</mark>](../../../) encrypts messages from a Producer to a specific Consumer.
 Only that specific Consumer can decrypt these messages.
-This guarantees that your data cannot be observed or tampered as it passes through Redpanda.
+This guarantees that your data cannot be observed or altered as it passes through Redpanda.
 Operators of Redpanda only see end-to-end encrypted data.
 Any compromise of an operator's infrastructure cannot compromise your business data.

 To learn how end-to-end trust is established, please read: “[<mark style="color:blue;">How does Ockam work?</mark>](../../../how-does-ockam-work.md)”